Class 1 Division

 How It Works — Wiring Methods That Actually Pass

-NEC 501.That's why 10(B) lists the permitted wiring methods for Class 1 Division 2.
+NEC 501.Which means 10(B) lists the permitted wiring methods for Class 1 Division 2.
 The list is longer than Division 1, but every method has conditions attached.

 Threaded Rigid Metal Conduit (RMC) or Intermediate Metal Conduit (IMC)

 Still the gold standard.
-In real terms, threaded connections, wrenchtight.
-That said, if you're running conduit in a Division 2 area, this always works.
-Also, no surprises.
+Day to day, no surprises.
+Threaded connections, wrenchtight.
+If you're running conduit in a Division 2 area, this always works.
 Period.

 Type MI Cable (Mineral-Insulated)

 Rare in the field.
-Plus, expensive.
+Practically speaking, expensive.
 But it's permitted without additional protection if terminated with listed fittings.
 Good for high-temp or high-vibration spots where conduit fatigues.

 MC-HL Cable

 This is where it gets interesting.
-MC-HL (Metal-Clad, Hazardous Location) is specifically listed for Class 1 Division 2.
-So terminates with listed fittings.
+Consider this: terminates with listed fittings.
+Think about it: mC-HL (Metal-Clad, Hazardous Location) is specifically listed for Class 1 Division 2.
 It has a continuous corrugated aluminum sheath, an overall jacket, and a grounding conductor.
 No seals required at the boundary if the cable is continuous.

 But — and this trips people up — standard MC cable is not MC-HL.
+The jacket matters.
 The listing matters.
-The jacket matters.
 Don't substitute.

 ITC-HL and PLTC-HL Cable